 Aside from putting the influencer in an awkward position, going around their manager is also disrespecting the role that management plays.

-When working on the Manage Services team at Find Your Influence, it was always a blow when we realized one of our top performing influencers engaged management because we knew one thing for sure: their rates would go up.
+When working on the Managed Services team at Find Your Influence, it was always a blow when we realized one of our top performing influencers engaged management because we knew one thing for sure: their rates would go up.
 We never faulted the influencer but we knew that soon they would outgrow some advertiser budgets.

 When an influencer engages management, they have likely grown since the last time you worked together

 This is one issue we run into a lot with FYI Talent Management.
 A brand that has worked with one of our influencers in the past (before being managed) has expected an influencer’s rate to remain the same as it was six months ago.
 It’s likely that the last time they worked with the influencer he/she had a smaller following and was considering more opportunities.
 They have engaged management (more often than not) to help them bring on sponsored work that will help them grow their business.

 Influencers and their talent managers have a system

 Not to give away the secret sauce, as talent managers, we always keep our influencers in the loop on the conversations we are having on their behalf.
 We take on negotiations and when the final offer is made, we always give our influencers the final opportunity to accept or refuse.
 I have signed an at-rate deal and a less-than-rate deal for the same talent in the same week because they wanted both deals.
 We would never pass on an opportunity without checking with the talent first.